 Physical chemistry and elementary thermodynamics, chemical process technology, kinetic gas theory, differential calculus, and abstract linear algebra at the undergraduate university level.

-T. Haug-Warberg, Den termodynamiske arbeidsboken, Kolofon forlag (2005), english version is available.
+T. Haug-Warberg, Den termodynamiske arbeidsboken, Kolofon forlag (2005), English version is available.
 A detailed curriculum list will be given at the startup.